ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 A minimal cluster with one (1) zone, one (1) worker node and the smallest available size (**Flavor**) is sufficient for this tutorial.

 - Create the Kubernetes **version 1.19+** cluster:
-   - For Kubernetes on VPC infrastructure, you are required to create a VPC and subnet(s) prior to creating the Kubernetes cluster.
+   - For Kubernetes on VPC infrastructure, you are required to create a VPC and subnet(s) before creating the Kubernetes cluster.
 You may follow the instructions provided under the [Creating a standard VPC cluster in the console](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_vpcg2_ui).
    - For Kubernetes on Classic infrastructure follow the [Creating a standard classic cluster](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_standard) instructions.
 {: #create_cluster}